akhil27051999/Deployment-of-3-Tier-Application/github-workflow/docs/code-checkout.md

 - "Checking out" code means cloning or downloading the code from the Git repository to your local machine or VM.
 - This is the first step to get the application code so you can build, run, and deploy it.

-## hat You Need Before Starting
+## what You Need Before Starting
 1. A GitHub/GitLab repository link (for your 3 microservices: frontend, backend, db).
 2. Git installed on your laptop or VM.
 3. Access to a terminal or command prompt on your machine or VM.

 ### Step 1: Set up Git on your machine/VM